Proactive release of information

 Information asset registers

-It requires relevant public sector organisations to identify and understand their information assets and maintain an information asset register.
-In other words, an information asset register provides a complete record of an agency’s entire information holdings.
+The VPDSS requires relevant public sector organisations to identify and understand their information assets and maintain an information asset register,2 which provides a complete record of an agency’s entire information holdings.

-Accordingly, the requirements under the VPDSF complement those under Part II of the Act, as it involves an agency identifying information assets that may be appropriate for public release, which provides assistance to agencies in meeting their obligations under Part II of the Act.
+Accordingly, the requirements under the VPDSS complement those under Part II of the Act, as they involve an agency identifying information assets that may be appropriate for public release, which provides assistance to agencies in meeting their obligations under Part II of the Act.

 Considerations for proactive release

-When considering whether information or a document should be proactively released, agencies should consider the below.
+When considering whether information or a document can be proactively released, agencies may have regard to factors, including:

 Common information requests

 Agencies should consider the Information Privacy Principles under the PDP Act, and ensure they have the authority under the PDP Act or other legislation to proactively release or publish any personal information.
-In most instances documents containing personal information will not be appropriate for proactive release unless there is a legislative requirement for it to be published.
+In most instances, personal information in a document will not be appropriate for proactive release unless there is a legislative requirement for it to be published.
 Instead, agencies may consider providing access to the document with the personal information removed.

 Restrictions on release

-Any statutory secrecy provisions or other restrictions (for example a court order) may prevent the release of the information or document.
+Any statutory secrecy provisions or other restrictions (for example, a court order) that may prevent the release of the information or document.

 Documents released under the Act are released without any conditions or restrictions on their future use or further dissemination.
 Similarly, the Act does not impose limits on how documents or information proactively released may be used.
 Agencies should keep this in mind when considering proactive release.